Selects Cutoff Value for Variable Priority (VarPro).

 max.tree

-Maximum number of trees used for extracting rules.
+Maximum number of trees used for rule extraction.

 papply